MichaelCurrin/docsify-js-tutorial/docs/README.md

 [![Made with Docsify latest](https://img.shields.io/npm/v/docsify?label=docsify&color=3271a8)](https://docsify.js.org/)

-Convert your **docs** folder into a pretty and modern docs website.
-Using a JavaScript library called DocsifyJS and some minimal set up.
+Convert your **docs** folder into a pretty and modern docs website, built around your Markdown content and a theme.
+Here we'll use a JavaScript library called DocsifyJS and do some minimal set up that is accessible for those without JavaScript experience.

-?> See [docsify.js.org](https://docsify.js.org/) homepage or te [docsify](https://www.npmjs.com/package/docsify) package on NPM.
+?> See [docsify.js.org](https://docsify.js.org/) homepage or the [docsify](https://www.npmjs.com/package/docsify) package on NPM.

 Unlike other JavaScript-based frameworks, DocsifyJS needs just a few lines of JavaScript as configuration and the rest of your content is mostly Markdown and YAML.
 It is built on Vue, but you don't need to know anything about Vue to get the benefits.